abseil/abseil.github.io/community/contribute.md

 ### Abseil Contribution guidelines

-To contribute, please fork corresponding GitHub Abseil repository and start submitting pull requests.
+To contribute, please fork a copy of Abseil at , make your changes to your forked repository, and submit pull requests to our master Abseil branch.

 We welcome contributions to either of our core repositories.
 <a href="https://github.com/abseil/abseil-cpp/" target="_blank">Abseil-CPP</a>